The Bay (film): Production

-The film came about as a result of a documentary Levinson was asked to produce about problems facing the Chesapeake Bay.
+The film came about as a result of a documentary Barry Levinson was asked to produce about problems facing the Chesapeake Bay.
 Although Levinson chose to abandon the documentary upon learning that Frontline already covered the same issue, Levinson instead decided to use the research to produce a horror film which he hoped would shed light on the issues facing Chesapeake.
 As such when promoting the film he noted that it's "80 percent factual information."

-According to script writer Michael Wallach, the script originally started out as a short story about a young couple who comes across a dead town.
+According to writer Michael Wallach, the script originally started out as a short story about a young couple who comes across a dead town.
 After having pieced together what happened from footage scattered across town, they realize the town had not fully died yet.
 Levinson was happy with the script, and sent Wallach the movie JFK: 3 Shots That Changed America and asked if the movie could be made into a documentary.

 Levinson chose to use the found footage format after thinking about the Pompeii disaster and noting that if such a disaster happened today there would be much more evidence of what happened with him telling Yahoo!
 "For the very first time in history, you can get a picture of that town, if you collect all the footage from everyone's cell phones and their digital cameras and the Skypes, and the texting and everything else" A byproduct of the format was that much of the footage was able to be shot by the actors themselves as opposed to a more traditional camera crew.
 According to Levinson roughly one third of the film was shot this way.

 Though the film is set in Levinson's home state of Maryland, it was shot on locations in North Carolina and South Carolina.